- PhD Candidate (Griffith University School of Medicine - present)

 After gaining a Masters in musculoskeletal physiotherapy in 2000 (awarded Dux), Darryn spent a decade in the UK, working at the international forefront of advanced physiotherapy, undertaking extensive additional training in areas of prescribing, injection, image and blood test interpretation.
 He was one of few to obtain an NHS Consultant Physiotherapist title, leading a team of doctors and physiotherapists managing complex conditions referred to orthopaedic, rheumatology and pain services.

 Darryn sees sports, non-sporting and work-related problems.
-He has special interests in complex musculoskeletal pain, persistent spinal problems, headaches and shoulder pain.
+He has particular interests in complex musculoskeletal pain, persistent spinal problems, headaches and shoulder pain.

 PROFESSIONAL MEMBERSHIP, APPOINMENTS AND ACTIVITIES: